 • • Global communities can save together regardless of geography

-• • Trust-minimized coordination replaces informal cash-based systems
+• • Transparent, auditable coordination replaces informal cash-based systems

 22. Disclaimer

-PoolFi Protocol is a decentralized savings coordination platform.
+PoolFi Protocol is a hybrid savings coordination platform: on-chain fund custody and enforcement from day 1, with off-chain coordination.
 This is not a speculative trading platform, lending protocol, yield farming protocol, or investment vehicle.
-PoolFi does not guarantee returns and does not manage user funds.
+PoolFi does not guarantee returns.
 Users participate in pools at their own risk.
 This litepaper describes intended functionality and does not constitute financial advice.
 The protocol is currently under development and has not launched on mainnet.